alwynwong/digital-goliath/checklist.md

             "What are the exact goals for the first month and the math behind it.
 (Budget, expected CPC/CPM)", "What have we finished so far, what are we still waiting on, and from who?", "Any foreseeable issues/delays coming up?",
-            "Will we start on time?",
+            "Will we start on time?"
         ]
-    }
-]
     },
     {
         "title": "DAY DOT Meeting (12 days after the account has started)", "items": [
             "Are we on track?
 Any emergencies that need sorting out?", "Do the numbers match initial projections as discussed in the first meeting?
-If no, what are we doing to course-correct?", "How far did we end up deviating from the original campaign map?", "After working on this for 15 days, do you have the capacity & experience required to handle the account or do you need help?", "Any questions or info worth letting the team know about this account?", ]
+If no, what are we doing to course-correct?", "How far did we end up deviating from the original campaign map?", "After working on this for 15 days, do you have the capacity & experience required to handle the account or do you need help?", "Any questions or info worth letting the team know about this account?"
-    }
         ]
     },
     {
         "title": "DAY DOT Meeting (27 days after the account has started)", "items": [
             "Report back on the results from actions taken since the last meeting",